He can do anything with magic...except shave, apparently.

 A beard, usually white, extending a good ways down, is part of the standard appearance of a Wizard Classic

 .
 The length of a beard roughly indicates his ability as a wizard, as a really long beard can often indicate someone who is beyond a "natural" lifespan

 - The Ancient One, mentor of Doctor Strange, has a long beard, albeit a neat one.
 His colleague the Aged Genghis (who is quite insane) has an odd version which is either a forked beard or a very large mustache.

 - Astérix: Druid Panoramix sports a long white beard.
 He's responsible for making the magic potion that makes the village invincible.

-- Dumbledore of Harry Potter has such a beard (he and the beard are pictured above).
+- Dumbledore of Harry Potter has such a beard.
 Played for laughs in Goblet of Fire.
 Dumbledore draws an "Age Line" around the goblet to prevent any underage students entering themselves for the Triwzard Tournament.
 Anyone who tries, even if they've magically aged themselves up, is knocked backwards...and finds that they've suddenly grown an enormous beard.
 When the Weasley twins try it, Dumbledore compliments them on the quality of their beards.

 - Merlin is normally shown with such.

 - In The Sword in the Stone, his beard keeps getting tangled up or caught in doors.